lmfit/uncertainties/doc/user_guide.rst

 (Using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.)
-Thanks to this feature, each part (nominal value and standard deviation) is correctly aligned across multiple lines (the relative magnitude of the error can still be readily estimated thanks to the common exponent).
+Thanks to this feature, each part (nominal value and standard deviation) is correctly aligned across multiple lines, while the relative magnitude of the error can still be readily estimated thanks to the common exponent.

 ..
 Options